Governance

 We operate in challenging environments and understand that risks are an inherent part of our business.
 Identifying and managing risks and opportunities is key to the successful delivery of our strategy.

 Our system of risk governance comprises several committees and management processes which bring together reports on the management of risk at various levels.
-The Group Risk Committee (GRC) is responsible for the oversight of the Enterprise Risk Management framework agreed by the Board, including review of Group policies and the management of the Group’s Delegated Authorities.
+The Group Executive Committee is responsible for the oversight of the Enterprise Risk Management framework agreed by the Board, including review of Group policies and the management of the Group’s Delegated Authorities.

 Strategic risks